glitchhopcore/http_server/README.md

 # http_server
-hosts a simple server, with text hello world
+hosts a simple server, with the text hello world for now

 ```bash
 mkdir build